 Psy's Gangnam Style

 Back in summer 2018, Drake found himself at the centre of a new dance craze when the In My Feelings challenge was kicked off by Instagram comedian Shiggy who posted a video of himself dancing in the street - or 'doing the shiggy', as he called it – to the tune.
 Within two weeks, half a million clips of people copying the challenge were posted on Instagram, including celebrities such as Will Smith, Kevin Hart and Ciara, and the song went to Number 1, staying there for four weeks!
 Drake certainly has a knack for viral videos – God's Plan and Hotline Bling are another couple of smashes given a helping hand by a meme-able video.

-Before they were doyens of polished pop and having big Number 1 hits with the likes of Halsey, New York duo Drew and Alex had a very different beginning.
+Before they were doyens of polished pop and having Number 1 hits with the likes of Halsey, New York duo Drew and Alex had a very different beginning.
 They shot to fame with their viral hit #SELFIE, a zeitgeisty – then, at least – critical take on the trend for taking a pic of yourself.
 The novelty track led to their Soundcloud blowing up before "check out my Soundcloud" was even a thing under viral tweets, but it also kicked off nine Top 40 hits, including that 2016 chart-topper, Closer.